WordPress/gutenberg/docs/getting-started/devenv/guide-to-using-wp-env.md

 !!
 Warning: could not find a .wp-env.json configuration file and could not determine if 'DIR' is a WordPress installation, a plugin, or a theme.
 ```

 You can also use the `.wp-env.json` configuration file to create an environment that works with multiple plugins and/or themes.
-See the [@wordpress/env package](/packages/env/README.md#wp-envjson) readme for more details.
+See the [@wordpress/env package](/packages/env/README.md#wp-envjson) readme for more configuration details.

 ### Uninstall or reset `wp-env`